GoRun 2 was released in December 2012. As mentioned earlier in this

 Outsole

-The sketchers use its Independent circular GOimpulse sensors technology.
+Independent circular GOimpulse sensors technology.
 The pods are definitely smaller then the Ride ones and can possibly wear out quick.
 I read Runbloggers review and the wear test shoes he did.
 Apperently the first versions of the GoRun2 had more rubber under and on the high traffic pods.
 I could have used some more rubber in the high traffic area, so the durability is a concern of mine.
 The placements of the pods and the flex grooves makes the shoe very flexible.
 So far the shoe has not collected any pebbles, this is during winter months with ton of salt and pebbles on the roads.

 Over All